-My favorite place to go with girlfriends is the Sundae Cafe.
-This is the place to polish off a fabulous meal with creative cocktails or fat glasses of smooth wines.
-Go for the amazing Lobster Mac n Cheese.
+My favorite place to go with girlfriends is the Sundae Cafe at Tybee.
+It is the place to polish off a fabulous meal with creative cocktails or big glasses of smooth wines.
+Go for the fantastic Lobster Mac n Cheese.

 Sleeping in Tybee Island

 There are several hotel choices at Tybee Island, but none really wow me.
 The DeSoto Beach Hotel is oceanfront and affordable, but not very plush.
 The Ocean Plaza Beach Resort has over 200 rooms and two pools, but I did not feel it was worth the price tag.
 Whether you have a few days or a week to spend at Tybee Island, I am sure you can find something here to fit your budget and accommodation preferences.

 Check the Airbnb offerings for a beach house on the South backwaters.
 There you can enjoy a low traffic beach with sailboats and friendly dolphin sightings.

 The unspoiled beaches of Tybee Island will deliver a fun-filled getaway with your family or friends.
 Its laid-back lifestyle, convenient location, and affordability are highly desirable, which are some of the reasons I like vacationing there.
 Consider pairing a few days at Tybee Island with another wonderful Georgia destination for a double dose of vacation adventures.